thomd/random-files-generator/README.md

     make DESTDIR=~ install

-Tests are green on OSX, Ubuntu (via Vagrants lucid32 box) and Cygwin.
+Tests are green on OSX and Ubuntu (via Vagrants lucid32 box).

 ## Help